egXcoder/Study-Repository/php/laravel/architecture/octane.md

 - Since the app lives in memory, objects aren’t automatically destroyed each request.
 - Code must be written carefully (e.g. no static state that “accumulates”).

+Single-threaded workers
+- If a request takes a long time (e.g., heavy DB query, API call, or sleep), the worker is busy, and any subsequent requests assigned to this worker will wait.
+- If you start a transaction and forget to commit/rollback, the next request in the same worker can inherit that transaction state.
+This is why Laravel Octane provides the Octane::tick() and Octane::flush() helpers, and why it’s recommended to reset the DB state between requests.

 Unsupported packages
 - Some PHP libraries assume “shared nothing” model.
 - Code that caches things globally may cause strange bugs.